Artist Series: A Weekend in Cedar Key, FL inspired, by Jimmy Buffett

 Dock Street

-Dock Street is the Heart of Cedar Key’s waterfront.
-Lined with restaurants, bars and shops, Dock Street is the perfect spot to grab fresh seafood, sip on a fruity mixed drink and watch the boats come in.
+Dock Street is the heart of Cedar Key's waterfront.
+Lined with restaurants, bars, and shops, it's the classic spot to grab fresh seafood, sip a fruity mixed drink, and watch the boats come in.
+Even mid-recovery, the soul of Dock Street is very much alive.

-The Cedar Key State Park & Museum takes visitors for a step back into history.
-Exhibits include information on the island’s past industries like cedar pencil mills and fishing.
-Additionally, on site you will find St. Clair Whitman's restored family home, an opportunity to see what life was like on the island in the 1920’s.
+The Cedar Key Museum State Park takes visitors on a step back into history.
+Exhibits cover the island's past industries, including cedar pencil mills and fishing.
+On site, you'll also find St. Clair Whitman's restored family home — a look at what life on the island was like in the 1920s and a short nature trail.
+The museum reopened in early 2025 following hurricane closures.

 Kayaking & Island Hopping

-The waters around Cedar Key are dotted with small islands and mangrove keys.
-Rent a kayak or hop on a boat to explore.
-If you’re up for adventure, take your kayak across the bay from Dock Street to explore Atsena Otie Key, the site of Cedar Key’s original settlement.
-Visitors to the island can explore ruins of old homes, a cemetery and the remnants of the Eberhard Faber pencil mill.
-Keep an eye on the tides as some areas can only be accessed at high tide!
+The waters around Cedar Key are dotted with salt marshes, small islands, and mangrove keys.
+Rent a kayak, paddle board, or hop on a boat to explore.
+If you're up for adventure, paddle across the bay from Dock Street to Atsena Otie Key — the site of Cedar Key's original settlement.
+Visitors can explore ruins of old homes, a cemetery, and remnants of the Eberhard Faber pencil mill.
+Keep an eye on the tides and the weather.
+Some areas are not accessible at low tide and storms can roll in fast.
+Ask me how I know.
+(Hint: We experienced our own version of The Perfect Storm trying to beat a pop-up storm back across the channel — capsized kayaks, a lost GoPro, a local fisherman to the rescue, and a great story after the fact.)

 Cedar Key National Wildlife Refuge